 Some courses have higher entry requirements, please see list below;

 (A-level ABB to include 2 science subjects from Biology, Chemistry, Mathematics and Physics or equivalent)

 (A-Level BBB to include Chemistry and 1 science from Mathematics, Physics or Biology or equivalent)

 (A-Level BBC or equivalent)

 Graduates from this course are now working for:

 With this degree you could become:

-BSc (Hons) Business Information Systems offers you great employment opportunities, particularly in the technology sector, professional services sector, manufacturing and public sector.
-The course provides you with the business and technology skills particularly suited to a management or consulting career in the business and/or technology arena.
+BSc (Hons) Business Analytics offers you great employment opportunities, particularly in business, the technology sector, professional services sector, and public sector.
+The course provides you with the business, analytics, and technology skills particularly suited to a management or consulting career in the business and/or technology arena.
 The course offers you attractive opportunities for professional development for example, The British Computer Society, Association of Chartered Certified Accountants, Chartered Accountants Ireland or the Chartered Institute of Marketing.
 You may also proceed to postgraduate study or research in business and technology related areas.
 Throughout the course, students will be encouraged to develop their personal skills and abilities in order to maximise their career potential.

 In Year three you will have the option of a paid placement year in a range of local and international locations.
 This will provide a link between the subjects you have studied and their application in a 'real world' setting.
 Satisfactory completion of the placement year will lead to the award of the Diploma in Professional Practice.
 You have also the option to study abroad for a year; satisfactory completion of a study abroad year will lead to the award of the Diploma in International Academic Studies.